29 September 2022 | Brendon Carpenter

 You can find additional fuel-saving tips here:

-With the price of Brent Crude edging $117 a barrel, your wallet will appreciate everything you do to minimise fuel usage.
+With the price of Brent Crude edging at a high, your wallet will appreciate everything you do to minimise fuel usage.

 Doing a simple calculation will give you the fuel cost per kilometre and can be used to help in the overall process of driving more conservatively in a quest to maximise the fuel efficiency of your car.